jaishree/ActiveAndroidTest/Saving-to-the-database.md

 ### Bulk insert

 To insert multiple records at the same time you can use transactions.
-Calls wrapped in transactions can be sped up by a factor of around 100.
+Calls wrapped in transactions can be speed up by a factor of around 100.
 Here's an example:

 ```java
 ActiveAndroid.beginTransaction();